ucscXena/kaplan-meier/readme.md

 We assume you're using an es5 shim for array methods.

+A helper library such as underscore/lodash/ramda is required, and should be passed to the init() method.

 ## Build
 The build is based on npm and webpack.
  * Ensure that git and node are installed